 - 2 tablespoons 2% milk

 - 1 teaspoon vanilla extract

 - 1 cup (6 ounces) semisweet chocolate chips

 - Preheat oven to 350°.
 In a large bowl, beat eggs, oil, sugar and vanilla until well blended.
 Combine flour, cocoa and salt; gradually beat into egg mixture.
 Stir in walnuts if desired.

 - Pour into a greased 13x9-in. baking pan.
-Bake 30 minutes or until brownies test done.
+Bake 30 minutes or until a toothpick insert in center comes out with moist crumbs.
 Cool completely.